ploomber/ploomber/doc/features.rst

     # ...
     # ...

-    # execute it
+    # execute it now
     dag.build()

 Incremental
 -----------

-ploomber keeps track of code changes and only executes a task if the code has changed since its last execution.
+Pipelines usually take hours or even days to run, during the development phase, it is wasteful to re-execute the pipeline on each change. ploomber keeps track of code changes and only executes a task if the source code has changed since its last execution.

 .. code-block:: python